-Where the design involves eaves, an external platform must be provided for fascia and gutter installation work.
-All external work platforms above 2 metres must be at least two planks (450 mm) wide.
-Guardrailing should be fitted where the fall height is 2 metres or more, or where there are impalement hazards.
+Where the design involves eaves, an external platform should be provided for fascia and gutter installation work.
+All external work platforms above 2 metres should be at least two planks (450 mm) wide.
+Guardrailing should be fitted where the there is a risk of injury due to fall.
 If a gutter is not present, then the 100 mm maximum distance of the platform from the roof face is measured from the fascia board.